metason/SpatialReasoner/README.md

 The spatial reasoner is prepared by loading the fact base with spatial objects.
 These are either provided by a 3D object detector (e.g. using computer vision, ML, and point cloud processing) or generated virtually in a scene graph.
 The fact base is loaded with an array of `SpatialObject` instances or by loading JSON data.

 A `SpatialObject` is represented by a detected, _real_ or a generated, _virtual_ 3D entity in space by its oriented bounding box (bbox).
-The oriented bounding box is axis-aligned in X and Z directions and has a rotation around the up vector in Y direction at the center.
-The rotation in the horizontal plane (X-Z plane) is expressed as angle in radiants in counter-clockwise direction (and deduced as yaw in degrees in clockwise direction).
+The oriented bounding box is axis-aligned to the horizontal ground plane and rotated around the centered up vector.
+The rotation in the horizontal plane is expressed as angle in radiants in counter-clockwise direction (and deduced as yaw in degrees in clockwise direction).
 The position (x, y, z) of a `SpatialObject` is the center of the base area.
 The extend of the bbox is defined by width, height and depth (w, d, h).
 The `id` must be unique and should kept the same if updated over time.

 The significant attributes of a `SpatialObject` to be set are: `id, x, y, z, w, h, d, yaw`.

+The object’s position and rotation around its vertical axis may differ depending on the orientation of the underlying left-handed or right-handed coordinate system.
+The concrete implementation of a Spatial Reasoner library abstracts such differences but requires the user to adopt a consistent reference frame for accurate inference when loading the fact base with spatial objects.

 ### Declared Object Attributes